Skip to main content

 Fault Tolerance

 The distributed nature of erasure coding ensures that the failure of a single storage node does not result in data loss.
-As long as the required number of fragments is available across the surviving nodes, the original data can be reconstructed.
+The original data can be reconstructed as long as the required number of fragments is available across the surviving nodes.
 This fault tolerance is crucial for systems requiring high availability and reliability.

 Cost-Effective Scalability

 Traditional replication can become prohibitively expensive as data volumes grow.
-Erasure coding provides a cost-effective alternative, allowing organizations to scale their storage infrastructure without a linear increase in costs.
+Erasure coding provides a cost-effective alternative, allowing organizations to scale their storage infrastructure without a linear cost increase.

 Reduced Bandwidth Requirements